anantkabi/airflow_postgress_connectivity_win_docker/README.md

 This demo includes:

-- Apache Airflow (2.7+) running via Docker Compose
+- Apache Airflow (3.0+) running via Docker Compose
 - PostgreSQL database container
 - A custom DAG that:
-  - Connects to the PostgreSQL instance
+  - Connects to the PostgreSQL instance and create a table if that doesnt exists
   - Inserts sample data into a table

 ## 🛠️ Prerequisites